DigitalInBlue/Celero/README.md

 Celero helps with this by allowing you to specify zero samples.
 Zero samples will tell Celero to make some statistically significant number of samples based on how long it takes to complete your specified number of operations.
 These numbers will be reported at run time.

 The `celero::DoNotOptimizeAway` template is provided to ensure that the optimizing compiler does not eliminate your function or code.
-Since this feature is used in all of the sample benchmarks and their baseline, it's time overhead is canceled out in the comparisons.
+Since this feature is used in all of the sample benchmarks and their baseline, its time overhead is canceled out in the comparisons.

 After the baseline is defined, various benchmarks are then defined.
 The syntax for the `BENCHMARK` macro is identical to that of the macro.